 - Western Association of Schools and Colleges

-Acellus Academy is accredited by the Western Association of Schools and Colleges.
-The organization is made up of three different commissions—Accrediting Commission for Schools, Accrediting Commission for Community and Junior Colleges, and WASC Senior College and University Commission.
+Acellus Academy is accredited by the Western Association of Schools and Colleges (WASC).
+This accreditation agency is made up of three different commissions: Accrediting Commission for Schools, Accrediting Commission for Community and Junior Colleges, and Senior College and University Commission.
 As a K-12 school, the Accrediting Commission for Schools oversees Acellus Academy’s accreditation process.

 What Is the Accreditation Process?

-Every accrediting agency has a slightly different process, but overall, it involves conducting a self-study, setting school improvement goals, and participating in progress visits.
+Every accrediting agency has a slightly different process, but overall, it involves conducting a self-study, setting school improvement goals, and hosting an onsite review.
 The process is an on-going cycle, which means that just because the school receives accreditation, does not mean it maintains this status forever.
 Accreditation requires a school to be dedicated to high-quality student learning and ongoing school improvement.

 The self-study or self-assessment process involves the school assessing its curriculum and programs and how these things impact the students’ education.
 It acts as a benchmark for how they are doing as a school and evaluates areas where it can do better.
 After the self-study, a school will set goals and make an action plan for the areas that need improvement.
-Over three to five years, the school will act on this plan while providing evidence of student success and school improvement.
+The school will act on this plan while providing evidence of student success and school improvement.

-The process of accreditation can be anywhere from a six- to ten-year cycle, and after this period, the cycle starts over with another self-assessment.
+The process of accreditation can be anywhere from a three to six year cycle, and after this period, the cycle starts over with another self-assessment.

 Why Is Accreditation Important?

 Also, the military has a tiered classification system that looks at the high school education for someone who wants to enlist.
-Tier I schools are accredited and have the highest recognition.
-Individuals who graduate from tier one schools are given preferential treatment over individuals who graduated from a Tier II or III school.
+Tier I schools are accredited and have the highest level of recognition.
+Individuals who graduate from tier one schools are given preferential treatment over individuals who graduated with a Tier II or III education status.
 Acellus Academy is a Tier I school, which would not be the case without accreditation.
-Tier II schools are considered alternatives to high school diplomas, including the GED.
-Tier III involves individuals with no high school diploma or alternative credentials.
+Tier II status indicates a student received an alternative to a high school diploma, such as the GED.
+Tier III status indicates that an individual has no high school diploma or alternative credentials.
 Often, individuals who graduate from a non-accredited school are considered Tier III.

 Lastly, many employers will verify the accreditation of the high school in which potential employees receive their diplomas.
 This ensures that each individual at a company or institution has received an education of a certain quality.

-In addition to being accredited through the Western Association of Schools & Colleges (WASC), we offer AP courses that have been approved by both the NCAA and College Board.
+In addition to being accredited through the Western Association of Schools & Colleges (WASC), Acellus Academy offers AP courses that have been approved by both the NCAA and the College Board.
 If you have any further questions about Acellus Academy’s accreditation, please contact our team today!